yury-fedotov/utilsx/docs/pandas.md

     print("Dataframe has missing values!")
 ```

-This can be useful in unit testing your data cleaning functions,
+This technique helps during unit tests of data cleaning functions,
-when you need to assure that some missing values are preserved.
+especially when confirming that the logic retains certain missing values.